jvretamero/flutter-bootcamp-apps/README.md

 A choose your own adventure game.
 This app is really similar to `Quizzler`, but it was made as a challenge instead of a step-by-step guide.

 ![Destini app screenshot](screenshots/destini.png)

+## BMI Calculator

+An app that calculates your BMI.

+> This project was based on the [Ruben Vaalt design](https://dribbble.com/shots/4585382-Simple-BMI-Calculator)